bdougie/webpack-zero/README.md

 Now that webpack has found its way into a large of amount of boilerplates and CLI generated templates that provide little to no configuration and learning needed.
 Templates are great but there is a lot of value with understanding the underlying tools, which is why I am going walk you through how to get webpack up and running in a React application by confidently using just the webpack-cli and nothing more.

 Staring webpack from scratch
 ![](https://media.giphy.com/media/3jI8ZR6CKhu3S/giphy.gif)

 The follow tutorial will use npm to manage dependencies so please make sure you have it installed on your environment before you begin.
 Please be sure to confirm you are using npm 5 and node 8 or later.

 I recently made scones from scratch and it was a mind opening experience.
-In addition to all the steps it took, one included adding cold butter to flour with my bare hands and it felt wrong, but at the end of that experience I had a tasty scone.
+In addition to all the steps it took, one included adding cold butter to flour with my bare hands and it felt wrong (mostly because I am new to baking), but at the end of that experience I had a tasty scone.
 I say this because the following might feel weird and I am going to ask you to trust me because at the end of this we are going to have a fully baked and production ready React application from scratch.

 Open up your terminal or equivalent command line prompt and create a folder called webpack-from-scratch move into that newly created directory.